Skip to main content

 Safer Travel Partnership

 TfWM has a vital role to play in maintaining a safe and secure transport network.
 We are a part of the Safer Travel partnership which works with British Transport Police and West Midlands Police to keep the travelling public safe.
+We have a dedicated team of Police Officers and fourteen new Transport Safety Officers who patrol the bus, train and tram network.

 Supported Travel Policies